Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-10-Github-Actions.md

 I just haven't got enough time to prepare nicely for the talk.
 So, whatever I delivered was more of a last minute thing.

-But this one time (talk) only, gave me a good enough confidence to apply, share & present more in the coming times.
+But this one time (talk) only, gave me a good enough experience & confidence to apply, share & present more in the coming times.

 I hope to speak more now!

+(*The talk was recorded.
+So, I might put a public link to the recorded talk here, later.*)

 ---